rsasaki0109/RosDataTools/README.md

 # Pose to PCD Converter
-This Python script converts geometry_msgs/PoseStamped or geometry_msgs/PoseWithCovarianceStamped messages from a ROS bag file or csv file into a Point Cloud Data (PCD) file using the Open3D library.
+This Python script converts geometry_msgs/PoseStamped or geometry_msgs/PoseWithCovarianceStamped messages from a `rosbag` file or `csv` file into a Point Cloud Data (PCD) file using the Open3D library.

 ## Requirements
 You can install the required packages using the following commands: